 We started cubs with a game of “British Ball Dog”.
 It’s somewhat akin to the traditional game of “British Bulldog”, but with more balls.
 Or so I am reliably informed.

-onto the project we are trying to do on endangered species.
-Each six has
+the project we are trying to do on endangered species.
+Each six has picked an

-picked an endangered animal, has been asked to bring in pictures and articles
+endangered animal, has been asked to bring in pictures and articles on the

 Ashford scout group what Slytherin House is to